Published Jul 20, 2022

 What is Obstructive Sleep Apnea?

 Obstructive sleep apnea (OSA) is a respiratory system disorder in which the airway in the back of the throat is blocked physically.
 This blockage, known as an obstruction, causes temporary lapses in breathing.
+In some cases, a person may develop severe obstructive sleep apnea, which occurs when there are over 30 breathing interruptions per hour of sleep.

 What Are The Symptoms of OSA?